 Applivery provides a very powerful way to distribute Apps using Public or Private App Stores that support multiple security and branding configurations.
-Additionally, we also provide the possibility of having different configurations for each individual App and each individual User.
+Additionally, we also provide the possibility of having different configurations for each App and each User.

 Below we will go through the different options provided by the platform.
-Please read it carefully since they represent most important concepts in Applivery.
+Please read it carefully since they represent the most important concepts in Applivery.

 App Stores #

 Applivery supports both Public and Private App Stores.

 Public App Stores

 - Your App Store is totally public and available under your URL: (

 - Anyone knowing the URL of the App will have access to the list of Published Apps, as long as they are not unlisted or inactive.

 - Your App Store and its content might be indexed by search engines like Google or Bing.

 - Your App Store is not available to the general public.
 Users will be asked to enter their credentials to access the list of Apps.